JoeFanning/Autonomous-Data-Mapping-Analytics-Web-Application/README.md

 An easy to use, interactive data analytics platform built with Streamlit.
 Upload your business spreadsheets, instantly preview key financial metrics, and automatically dispatch summary reports via email.

+## 🧠 My Interest in Data Drift

+"I am very interested by how data changes over time and how software reacts to those unexpected changes.
+In the real world, data is rarely perfect or consistent, software must learn to adapt to these shifts rather than crashing.
+This curiosity is what led me to explore the concept of **Data Drift**."

+---

+## 🌊 What is Data Drift?

+Data Drift happens when the structure or properties of your data change over time.
+A common type is **Schema Drift**, which occurs when file headers or column names suddenly change.

+For example, if a program expects an Excel column to be named exactly **"Price"**, but a user or an automated system updates the file and names it **"Unit Cost"**, **"Rate"**, or **"MSRP"**, a traditional pipeline will get confused and completely crash.

+---

+## 🛠️ My Simple Solution for Changing Price Columns

+To tackle this problem, I built this project as a simple solution to handle shifting column names.

+Instead of forcing the spreadsheet to have one fixed name, my application uses a smart keyword scanning engine.
+Whether your incoming file calls the column `Price`, `unitcost`, `Rate`, `MSRP`, or even `Precio`, the code dynamically catches that change.
+It automatically locks onto the correct column and calculates your metrics smoothly without ever breaking the system.

 ## 🚀 Live Application
 You can access and interact with the live dashboard directly in your web browser:
 👉 **[Launch Enix Data Analytics App](https://streamlit.io](https://joefanningdataanalytics.streamlit.app/)**